Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Related work

 \textbf{Regression-based methods:} Regression-based methods estimate Shapley values by using regression models to approximate the marginal contribution of each feature to the output.
 These methods approximate the original black-box model by constructing a simpler surrogate model.
 Among these methods, KernelSHAP~\cite{lundberg2017unified} is the most widely used.
 It transforms the Shapley value estimation into a weighted least squares problem through the Shapley kernel, leading to significantly enhanced estimation efficiency.
-Based on KernelSHAP, Covert \emph{et al.}~\cite{covert2020improving} proposed an improved version that can reduce estimation bias, and Jethani \emph{et al.}~\cite{jethani2022fastshap} developed a computational efficient method called FastSHAP.
+Subsequent works further extended this line of research.
+For example, Covert \emph{et al.}~\cite{covert2020improving} proposed an improved version of KernelSHAP to reduce the estimation bias, Simon and Vincent~\cite{simon2020projected} introduced SGD-Shapley, which uses a stochastic gradient descent scheme to iteratively solve the weighted least squares problem, while Jethani \emph{et al.}~\cite{jethani2022fastshap} developed FastSHAP, a more computationally efficient variant ST-SHAP~\cite{kelodjou2024shaping} is developed to enhance stability by employing layer-wise neighbor selection.
 Additionally, the more complex variants like generalized linear models~\cite{bordt2023shapley} and kernel regression~\cite{chau2022rkhs} also belong to regression-based approaches.
 Compared to sampling-based methods, regression-based methods offer higher computational efficiency and lower estimation variance.
-However, since most regression methods compute the marginal contribution instead of real contribution of features, they may introduce bias in the estimates.
+However, since most regression methods compute the marginal contribution instead of the real contribution of features, they may introduce bias in the estimates.

-\textbf{Gradient-based methods:} Gradient-based methods estimate Shapley values by utilizing the gradient of the model's output with respect to its input features.
-These methods compute the Shapley value by assessing the change in output resulting from the introduction of each feature increment.
-DeepSHAP~\cite{lundberg2017unified} and its variant G-DeepSHAP~\cite{chen2022explaining} belong to this category, they are designed to address the computational cost of exact Shapley value estimation.
-However, DeepSHAP and G-DeepSHAP require access to the gradient of the features, hence are only applicable to differentiable models.
+\textbf{Gradient-based methods:} Gradient-based methods estimate Shapley values by exploiting the gradient of the model output with respect to input features.
+The basic idea is to approximate the contribution of each feature by evaluating how incremental changes in the feature influence the output.
+Typical approaches include DeepSHAP~\cite{lundberg2017unified} and its variant G-DeepSHAP~\cite{chen2022explaining}, both designed to alleviate the computational cost of exact Shapley value estimation.
+In addition, Ancona \emph{et al.}~\cite{ancona2019explaining} proposed a polynomial-time approximation for Shapley values in deep neural networks based on uncertainty propagation, and Wang \emph{et al.}~\cite{wang2021shapley} introduced Shapley Explanation Networks (SHAPNETs) that treat Shapley values as latent representations to enable hierarchical explanations and regularization.
+Despite their efficiency, gradient-based methods require access to model gradients and are therefore limited to differentiable architectures.